medialab/xan/docs/cmd/vocab.md

     --b-value <value>      "b" factor for BM25 computation. [default: 0.75]

 vocab cooc options:
-    -w, --window <n>  Size of the co-occurrence window.
-If not given, co-occurrence will be based on the bag of word model where token are considered to co-occur with every other one in a same document.
+    -w, --window <n>  Size of the co-occurrence window, in number of tokens around the currently considered token.
+If not given, co-occurrences will be computed using the bag of words model where tokens are considered to co-occur with every other one in the same document.
                       Set the window to "1" to compute bigram collocations.
-Set a larger window to get something similar to what word2vec considers.
+Set a larger window to get something similar to what word2vec would consider.
     -F, --forward     Whether to only consider a forward window when traversing token contexts.
     --distrib         Compute directed distributional similarity metrics instead.
     --min-count <n>   Minimum number of co-occurrence count to be included in the result.